YunoHost/doc/orga/yunohost_project_organization.md

 #### A free and community-based software

-YunoHost is a software under free licence, fully community-based and based on applications which are themselves community-based and often free (roundcube, baikal, etc.)
+YunoHost is a software under free licence, fully community-based and based on applications which are themselves community-based and often free (Roundcube, baïkal, etc.)

 #### That everyone can appropriate